AnanyaRahaman/LLMs_SQL_Understading/README.md

     - **Example**:
       ```sql
       -- Original Query
+      SELECT objID, ra, dec
-      SELECT * FROM Orders
+      FROM PhotoObj
-      WHERE CustomerID = 1234 AND OrderDate > '2020-01-01' AND Status = 'Shipped';
+      WHERE objID = 12345 AND ra > 180 AND dec < 0;

       -- Equivalent Query
+      SELECT objID, ra, dec
-      SELECT * FROM Orders
+      FROM PhotoObj
-      WHERE Status = 'Shipped' AND OrderDate > '2020-01-01' AND CustomerID = 1234;
+      WHERE dec < 0 AND ra > 180 AND objID = 12345;

       ```

 ## Creating Non-Equivalent Queries